dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The string `/hello/{name:alpha}` is a *route template*, and is used to configure how the endpoint is matche3d.
 In this case, the template will match a URL like `/hello/Ryan` - any URL path that begins with `/hello/` followed by a sequence of alphabetic characters.
 The second segment of the URL path will be bound to the `name` parameter, and the captured value will be stored in [HttpRequest.RouteValues](xref:Microsoft.AspNetCore.Http.HttpRequest.RouteValues*).

-> [!INFO]
-> The routing system described here (Endpoint Routing) is new as of ASP.NET Core 3.0.
+The routing system described here (Endpoint Routing) is new as of ASP.NET Core 3.0.
 However, all versions of ASP.NET Core support the same set of route template features and route constraints.

 The following code shows an example of routing with other middleware: